Boarding ExperienceGrades 9-12

 Beyond academic work, community work, and informal socializing, boarding students participate in a variety of activities.

-Three times a week for approximately an hour, middle school boarding students participate in some form of physical or creative expression.
+Two times a week for approximately two hours, upper school boarding students meet and participate in some form of physical or creative expression.
 Group sports and exercise equipment are available.
-Upper school students meet two times a week for approximately two hours.

 Afternoon and Evening Activities